 Follicular Unit Extraction is an instrument dependent procedure; therefore, the type of tool used for this procedure significantly affects its outcome.
 In fact, the development of increasingly better extraction instruments has closely paralleled advances in the procedure.

 In 2011, Bernstein Medical – Center for Hair Restoration began offering Follicular Unit Extraction (FUE) hair transplants using the ARTAS robotic system, developed by Restoration Robotics, for the extraction of follicular unit grafts.
 We are now performing all of our FUE hair restoration procedures using this technology.
-You can read more on this advanced system for FUE by visiting the Robotic Hair Transplantation page or the Robotics in FUE tag in the Hair Transplant Blog.
+You can read more on this advanced system for FUE by visiting the Robotic Hair Transplantation section or reading answers to frequently asked questions on Robotic FUE.

 The Origin of FUE